expo/expo/docs/pages/versions/v37.0.0/sdk/auth-session.md

     - Run `npx uri-scheme add <YOUR FBID>`
     - Rebuild with `yarn ios` & `yarn android`
 - You can still test native auth in the client by using the Expo proxy `useProxy`
+- The `native` redirect URI **must** be formatted like `fbYOUR_NUMERIC_ID://authorize`
+  - If the protocol/suffix is not your FBID then you will get an error like: `No redirect URI in the params: No redirect present in URI`.
+  - If the path is not `://authorize` then you will get an error like: `Can't Load URL: The domain of this URL isn't included in the app's domains.
+To be able to load this URL, add all domains and subdomains of your app to the App Domains field in your app settings.`

 ```ts
 // Endpoint